Dalisra/php-core/README.txt

 3a.
 Add a default site folder named "default" or your client name (with default site files).

 3b.
 If you added a folder that is NOT named "default" you will have to create a symlink to the other folder that you created.
+    Make sure you stand in your www folder (where webroot is) and run this command: ln -s [yourfolder] default

 4. Create empty "logs" folder in your www folder (where webroot is).

+5. Make folder core/lib/Smarty/templates_c writable: chmod 777 [path] -R

+6. Make folder core/lib/Smarty/cache writable: chmod 777 [path] -R

-4. Enjoy your site!
+99. Enjoy your site!

-5. [Optional] Create more default site folders and change between them by changing what symlink is linking to.
+100. [Optional] Create more default site folders and change between them by changing what symlink is linking to.
     Or you can change .htaccess file that you created to support several sites.